-Tyron Daily Bulletin’s recent article entitled “How to get power of attorney for a loved one” says the person granting you that power, known as the “principal,” must designate you as the agent (also known as attorney in fact) to have the powers specified in the POA document. it must be signed by the principal while he or she is sound of mind.
+Tyron Daily Bulletin’s recent article entitled “How to get power of attorney for a loved one” says the person granting you that power, known as the “principal,” must designate you as the agent (also known as an attorney in fact) to have the powers specified in the POA document.
+It must be signed by the principal while they are sound of mind.

 The agent of a POA must always act in the best interests of the principal.
 This can include managing the principal’s financial interests or overseeing the principal’s healthcare and may make decisions about their care and treatment.

 There are several things as POA that you cannot do:

 - Create a contract to get paid for personal services provided to the principal

 - Designate another as the agent on behalf of the principal; and